quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part37_Dopamine.md

 :p How do phasic responses of dopamine neurons relate to reinforcement learning?
 ??x
 Phasic responses of dopamine neurons relate to reinforcement learning by signaling reward prediction errors.
-In the context of reinforcement learning algorithms like Temporal Difference (TD) models, a dopamine neuron's phasic response at time \(t\) corresponds to \[R_t + V(S_t) - V(S_{t-1})\], not just \(R_t\).
+In the context of reinforcement learning algorithms like Temporal Difference (TD) models, a dopamine neuron's phasic response at time $t $ corresponds to$$R_t + V(S_t) - V(S_{t-1})$$, not just $ R_t$.
 This means that these responses are more about predicting and adjusting to rewards rather than simply reflecting them.
 This distinction is crucial for understanding how dopamine neuron activity drives learning and behavior.

 ```java
 // Example of a TD model in pseudocode